SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 Exploratory testing is often confused with random *ad hoc* approaches, but it has structure and is a credible and efficient way to approach testing.

-Let's dig deeper, look into the pros and cons, and dispel some of the myths around this testing approach.
+Let's dig deeper, look into why this approach is so important, and dispel some of the myths around this testing approach.

 <!--endintro-->